Today, there are a wide variety of roofing materials. When discussing residential roofing, we often hear about asphalt shingles, but what are they?

 Initially, aside from modified bitumen, asphalt shingles are the least expensive residential roofing option today.
 For a 2500 square foot roof, expect to pay around $8500 ($3.40/sqft) for your average, mid-grade architectural asphalt shingles.
 Actual prices depends upon exact shingles installed, condition and difficulty of existing roof, and more.

-Living in the Colorado Front Range means hail.
+Living in Colorado means hail.
 Sometimes large hail.
-Every asphalt shingle manufacture we carry offers at least one Class 4 impact resistant shingle.
+It’s not unusual to have multiple hail storms that carry large hail stones in a single year.
+Every asphalt shingle manufacture we carry, offers at least one Class 4 impact resistant shingle.
+Impact resistance ranges on a scale from 1 to 4, 4 being the highest.

 Even your basic 3-tab shingle is wind resistant, up to 60 mph.
 When you get into the architectural/dimensional shingles, those are often resistant to winds in excess of 110 mph.